Racial Discrimination in Resume Selection by Job Field

 The common stereotype that Asians are good at math and computer programming might also contribute to why employers are more willing to hiring Asians in technology.
 While the stereotype does not apply to Blacks, there is the possibility that it could indirectly cause employers to be more open-minded to hiring employees of all races when it comes to technology jobs.
 This is, of course, all conjecture and would require further research to validate.

 19,200 resumes were submitted to jobs in 8 job fields, with the same number of resumes submitted to each job field.
 Resumes used in the study were created based on those of actual job seekers, but were altered enough to conceal their original identities.
 Resumes were formatted traditionally, and did not include any photos of the applicant or any graphics at all.
 The resumes also did not explicitly state the applicant’s ethnicity or race, with the only racial implication derived from the applicant’s name.

 Names chosen for the study were intended to have strong implications of racial origin.
 The study randomly assigned very White-sounding, Black-sounding, and Asian-sounding names to a third of the total resumes each.
 To address the concern that names can have varying levels of racial implications and also be used by employers to infer social backgrounds, a variety of names were used in the study for the sake of diversification.
-To control for potential gender discrimination, half the resumes were given male names while the other half were given female names, with each race having an equal representation of male and female names.

 Applying to job openings

 Resumes were submitted to job openings found on popular job search sites, including Indeed, Careerbuilder, and Ziprecruiter.
 To account for the potential variance in racial discrimination across different regions of the United States, it was ensured that the number of job openings applied to in each state was proportional to the total number of job openings available in each state.